theoh-io/Loomo_app_ADP/README.md

         ---> Send Position Estimation of the Loomo using Built-in  Odometry = Pose (x,y,orientation) and Velocity (linear, angular)
         - Mapping: Port(8083)
         ---> After Receiving bounding box of the target estimates its depth and angle relative to Loomo
-        - Prediction: Port(8084)
-        ---> Send Same info but to the Prediction Node
+        ---> Now Support up to 5 Target for Depth estimation !

     - Server --> Loomo
         - Perception 2: Port(8085)